sdether/happenstance/README.md

 ### Identity

-The Identity server provides the status feed lookup for **user@host** identities.
+The Identity server provides the status feed lookup for **{user}@{host}** identities.
 It MUST provide a single API endpoint for looking up users, although there is no prohibition against alternative lookup endpoints and methods.

 **GET:/who/{user}**
 ```javascript